-We left Folly Beach around six, so we could check into our hotel and clean up for dinner.
+We left Folly Beach around six to check into our hotel and clean up for dinner.

-“The historic Francis Marion Hotel, named for the Revolutionary War hero Francis Marion, the “Swamp Fox,” has a long tradition of gracious service, elegant accommodations, and hosting splendid banquets and events dating back to its opening in 1924.
-Built by local investors at a cost of $1.5 million from plans by noted New York architect W.L.
+“The historic Francis Marion Hotel, named for the Revolutionary War hero Francis Marion, the “Swamp Fox,” has a long tradition of gracious service, elegant accommodations, and hosting splendid banquets and events dating back, it’s opening in 1924.
+Built by local investors at the cost of $1.5 million from plans by noted New York architect W.L.
 Stoddard, the Francis Marion was the largest and grandest hotel in the Carolinas.
-The 1920s was the Golden Age of railroads, radio, and grand hotels, and the Charleston Renaissance was in full bloom and the Francis Marion Hotel was “the place to be” Read more about the history here!
+The 1920s was the Golden Age of railroads, radio, and grand hotels, and the Charleston Renaissance was in full bloom, and the Francis Marion Hotel was “the place to be” Read more about the history here!

 If you want a taste of southern hospitality, you’ll find it here!
 The staff was so friendly and welcoming.